Joette Katz: Judicial career

 Katz was nominated for the Superior Court bench by Gov. William A. O'Neill in 1989.
-She was elevated to the state Supreme Court by Gov. Lowell P. Weicker, Jr. in 1992.
+She was elevated to the state Supreme Court by Gov. Lowell P. Weicker Jr. in 1992.
 Her appointment at age 39 made her, at the time, the youngest justice ever appointed to the Connecticut Supreme Court.
 She was reappointed by Gov. John G. Rowland in 2001 and Gov. M. Jodi Rell in 2009.
 She was the first public defender to serve on the Connecticut Supreme Court and the second woman to serve on the court after Justice Ellen Ash Peters.
-From 2006 until her resignation on January 5, 2011, she also served as administrative judge for the state appellate system, a position she previously held from 1994-2000.
+From 2006 until her resignation on January 5, 2011, she also served as administrative judge for the state appellate system, a position she previously held from 1994 to 2000.
 She was the first woman to serve in this position.